 When visiting The Sun Voyager, then take a walk besides Sæbraut street along the seaside until you come out to the voyager as it looks out from the city, across to Faxaflói bay to Mount Esja.
 The Sun Voyagers design is intended to symbolise the desire for adventure and discovery and our need to move forward.
 Described as an ‘ode to the sun’, it is Reykjavík’s most famous sculpture.

 Grandi Old Harbour Area

-The harbour area has slowly but steadily transformed over the last couple of years, from an industrial fishing area to a melting pot of food, arts and culture.
-Make a half-day of it and find the best of what Grandi Harbour area has to offer.
+The harbor area has slowly but steadily transformed over the last couple of years, from an industrial fishing area to a melting pot of food, arts and culture.
+Make a half-day of it and find the best of what Grandi Harbor area has to offer.
 Here you can also find the Hidden Iceland office, come by for a chat and coffee!
-Afterwards you can say hello to our neighbouring chocolate makes Omnom, visit The Marshall House, be thrilled by FlyOver Iceland and walk out to Þúfa outdoor installation then check out some of the wonderful restaurants and shops on the strip.
+Afterward you can say hello to our neighboring chocolate makes Omnom, visit The Marshall House, be thrilled by FlyOver Iceland and walk out to Þúfa outdoor installation, then check out some of the wonderful restaurants and shops on the strip.

 Join a food tour!

 You could look to join our friends from Wake up Reykjavík for their Reykjavík Food Walk.
 This is a great way to get to know the culinary culture of Reykjavík, as well as getting to know the city better.
 The 3.5 hour tour includes all food from 5 restaurants in Reykjavík.
 You won’t walk away from this tour feeling hungry!